 Derek Bailey in Native Condition.
 Discussion »

-Derek Bailey is seeking the Democratic Party'' nomination in Michigan's 1st Congressional District.
-He is completing his term as tribal chairman of the Grand Traverse Band of Ottawa and Chippewa Indians, based in Peshawbestown, Michigan.
+Derek Bailey is the former tribal chairman of the Grand Traverse Band of Ottawa & Chippewa Indians in Michigan.

 posted December 17, 2012 7:40 am est